Malangi (bandit): Early life and legacy

 Malangi lived in a village known as Lakho in the district of Kasur in present-day Punjab, Pakistan.
-His father passed away when he was just six months old.
+His father died when he was just six months old.
 The land which his father left for Malangi was captured by the feudal lords who dominated the area.
 Malangi's mother was helpless after the death of her husband, and she married a Sikh despite being a Muslim herself.
 When Malangi realized that his land had been appropriated by the landlords of his village, he fought to reclaim it.
 The landlords, who were British-appointed Lambardar (village leader) managed to isolate Malangi in the local community, and as he reacted in anger, he became a dacoit.

 Even in recent times, some common criminals and bandits are known to add 'Malangi' as a nickname to their real birth names to enhance their image in the community.